 Why and How GPS fails many times?

-Many of you might have faced the problem of the wrongs directions provided by the GPS.
+Many of you might have faced the problem of GPS fails like the wrongs directions provided by the GPS.
 It might have happened that at the end moment it changes the earlier provided directions.
 This could lead many to troubles and I’m sure even frustrated.
 It has happened to me many times.

 What is GPS?